pitastrudl/wekanwiki/Mermaid-Diagram.md

 ## Howto

 - Add mermaid code to Wekan card or any other input field.
-After some time, if chart is not visible, reload Wekan webpage.
+After some time, if chart is not visible, reload browser webpage.
 - Mermaid code starts with `~~~mermaid`
 - Mermaid code ends with `~~~`